MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_09_explore_m365_defender_portal.md

     1. Enter the admin password provided by your lab hosting provider.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**.
 This takes you to the Microsoft 365 admin center page.

-1. From the left navigation pane of the Microsoft 365 admin center, select **Security**.
+1. From the left navigation pane of the Microsoft 365 admin center, under Admin centers, select **Security**.
 If you don't see Security listed, select **Show all**, then select **Security**.
 A new browser page opens to the welcome page of the Microsoft 365 Defender portal.

 1. If this is the first time you visit the Microsoft 365 Defender portal, you may get a pop-up window to take a quick tour.
 It is recommended that you complete the tour.
 Select **Take a quick tour**.
 Read the description provided in each pop-up window, then select **Next**.
 Continue through the tour until you get to the end, then select **Done**.